cse110-sp21-group34/cse110-sp21-group34/specs/features/feature-list.md

 We have a vertical calendar that can be expanded and minimized at will for better usability.
 Thanks to Professor Powell for giving us this suggestion.
 This has been animated for aesthetic purposes.

 The year can be changed by clicking on the two arrows beside the year currently selected.
 The month can be selected by clicking on the dropdown that has the currently selected month.

 <img src="./img/calendar.gif " width="350px">

 ### 3. Headings

 There are 6 different heading sizes that can be added from `h1` through to `h6`.
 Click on the `H` option.

 <img src="./img/heading-option.png" >

 <img src="./img/heading.png">

 ### 4. Checklists

 Click on the `Tick` option.
 These types of bullets can be selected or deselected.

 <img src="./img/checklist.gif" width="350px">

 ### 5. Alerts

 Click on the `(i)` option.
-These type of bullets have their own background that can be customized with the following colors/
+These type of bullets have their own background that can be customized with the following colors.

 <img src="./img/alert.gif" width="350px">

 ### 6. Bold/Italics/Highlight/Link

 Text can be bolded, italicized, highlighted by selecting the text that you want to do the prior operation to.
 You can also add a link by doing the same.

 <img src="./img/bold_etc.gif" width="350px">

 ### 7. Different Bullet Styles

 There are multiple bullet styles to choose from and can be chosen from the button with the four dots on the top left.

 <img src="./img/bullets.gif" width="350px">

 ### 8. Image

 You can either upload an image from your computer or copy paste a link to add an image.
 Click on the `Image` Button to upload from your local computer.

 <img src="./img/image.gif" width="350px">

 ### 9. Audio

 You can either upload an image from your computer or copy paste a link to add an image.
 Click on the `Audio` Button to upload from your local computer.

 <img src="./img/audio.gif" width="350px">

 ### 10. Webcam